 Summit County Art Forum: Current Exhibit

-The theme of the current exhibit is “Ice and Snow,” which will be on display through May 2018.
+The theme of the current exhibit is “Growth,” which will be on display through September 2018.

-“Ice and Snow” will be on display in the Summit County Commons through May.
-Local artists and partner organizations present their interpretation of change for themselves and our community.
+“Growth” will be on display in the Summit County Commons through September.
+Local artists and partner organizations present their interpretation of growth for themselves and our community.

-- Jeremy “Jerms” Greene captures feelings through color.
-His paintings and wire sculptures are a “glimpse of time through the eyes of a survivor of a traumatic brain injury” he sustained at 16 years old.
+- Jeremy “Jerms” Greene strives to capture feelings through color.
+“For me, art is growth,” he said.
+His paintings and wire sculptures are a “glimpses of time through the eyes of a survivor of a traumatic brain injury.”

 - Bill Linfield started with photographic film 40 years ago.
-His photography displayed during this show illustrates dramatic winter moments in nature throughout Summit County.
+His photography displayed in this show illustrates natural growth throughout Summit County.

 - Abbe Gold is a mosaic artist.
 She creates her artwork with cut glass and found objects.
-In this show, she is displaying a Ptarmigan on the mountain.
-She is also a member of the High Country Artisans Gallery in Silverthorne and Arts Alive in Breckenridge.
+She is a member of the High Country Artisans Gallery in Silverthorne and Arts Alive in Breckenridge.

 - A retired teacher and school administrator, Bruce Spinney has become an avid angler and watercolor artist in retirement.
 His work is inspired by the natural world.
 “I find myself seeing the world differently now, in terms of shape, color and contrast.”